 During the year, the Group continued to provide employees with competitive remuneration packages and fringe benefits, promising career paths and development opportunities, and a healthy and safe working environment.
 Through system automation and process re-engineering, the Group maintained a lean and efficient workforce, despite an increase in the scope of operations and the complexity of the products it offered.
+During the year, the Group introduced marriage leave and enhanced its work-from-home policy and compassionate leave policy.

-The Group recognised the importance of ongoing staff training and had devoted appropriate resources to the enhancement of its employees' professional knowledge and skills.
-In 2023, the Group arranged training and e-learning resources to enhance employees' knowledge and skills.
-In-house training of "2030 SDGs Game" was organised to deepen staff understanding of the importance of Sustainable Development Goals.
+The Group recognised the importance of continuous staff training and had devoted appropriate resources to the enhancement of its employees' professional knowledge and skills.
+During the year, the Group arranged training and e-learning to support staff development.
+In-house training of "Climate Fresk Workshop" was organised to raise awareness of the impact of climate change on society and economy.
 The Group also sponsored employees for external job-related training and development courses.

-As at 31 December 2023, the permanent staff establishment of the Group was 404 (2022: 379) and the staff turnover rate was 9.6% (2022: 15.1%).
+As at 31 December 2024, the permanent staff establishment of the Group was 427 (2023: 404) and the staff turnover rate was 8.14% (2023: 9.6%).